joao-m-santos/receita-old/README.md

 # Receita

-A simple recipe database website with mine & friends' delicous recipes!
+A simple recipe database website with mine & friends' delicious recipes!

 This website is built with [Astro](https://astro.build/).